questaware/microemacs/src/emacs.md

 	(The bindings can be avoided by prefixing ^Q -- literal next character).

   ^B  kill Buffer contents
+	^F  The longest match to a file name
   ^G  Abort
   ^K  Chars to eol
   ^N  File Name of buffer